grapenut/websockclient/README.md

 `input.onKeyUp = function(evt) { WSClient.releaseKey(this, evt); };` handles key releases in the input box.
 Here we used the default `WSClient.releaseKey` function.

-`input.onEnter = function()` handles when the user presses `ENTER`.
+`input.onEnter = function(cmd)` handles when the user presses `ENTER`.
 Responsible for sending input command to the server.

 `input.onEscape = function()` handles when the user presses `ESCAPE`.